Now in Policy Details

 If a faculty member/group wish to explore a relationship with an external party and an MOU/LOI is requested, they should explain that no agreement is required to discuss mutual interests and that the Stanford approach is to move quickly to develop the appropriate type of formal agreement, depending on the nature of the proposed interaction.
 The first goal is to avoid an unnecessary MOU/LOI.
 Faculty should notify the school dean or the DoR when the request involves independent labs/centers/institutes, of the proposed new relationship.
 Each school dean/DoR will provide their faculty with a point of contact for inquiries about MOUs/LOIs.

 The school dean/DoR will assist the faculty in their interactions with the external party and advise about other types of agreements appropriate for the proposed activity.
-The Office of International Affairs (OIA) should be consulted when the external party is an international entity to determine whether Stanford has existing relationships with the party and other factors to consider, e.g. identifying potential international compliance risks, before proceeding.
+Global Business Services (GBS) should be consulted when the external party is an international entity to determine whether Stanford has existing relationships with the party and other factors to consider, e.g. identifying potential international compliance risks, before proceeding.
 The school dean/DoR will have the authority to decide whether there is a compelling academic rationale to create an MOU/LOI.

 3. Preparation of an MOU/LOI Document